yogheswaran-A/workspacewebsite/content/blogs/Toward Falsifying Causal Graphs Using a Permutation-Based Test.md

 - **Dark (D)** directly influences both **Switch (S)** and **Bulb (B)**.
 - **Switch (S)** directly influences **Bulb (B)**.

-### Local Markov Assumption Application

-The Local Markov assumption for this network is as follows:
+The Local Markov assumption for this DAG is as follows:
 - **Switch(S)** is conditionally independent of **Bulb (B)**, given **Dark (D)**.

-### Code Example in Python
+#### DAG in Python

 Below is an example using Python to demonstrate conditional independence based on the Local Markov assumption: